sguox002/leetcode/leetcode-all.md

 ->>

 ### binary search
+<<-1618	Maximum Font to Fit a Sentence in a Screen    		57.5%	Medium
+screen w x h and display a text. and given a list of font size.
+A font size has different height and width. (height is same for the same font size, width is depending on the char). return the max font size you can use. if not possible return -1. binary search
+->>

 <<-1631.
 Path with minimum effort
 given a height grid. from top left to bottom right. find a route with min effort. effort for a route is the max absolute difference between two consecutive steps.